Skip to main content

 Credit: Adobe

-U.S. Legal Metrology is very closely related to the concept of Weights and Measures, which is the metrology infrastructure that specifies the usage and performance of technical artifacts and devices that are used to test and verify regulated measuring instruments.
+In the U.S., legal metrology is very closely related to the concept of weights and measures, which is the documentary standard infrastructure that specifies how technical artifacts and devices are to be used, together with the metrological performance criteria required, to test and verify regulated measuring instruments.
 Together, the systems of legal metrology and weights and measures promote uniformity in laws and regulations and ensure equity in trade and commerce.
 In other words, these underlying systems protect the general public from deceptive measurement-related practices and provide confidence in our day-to-day business and consumer-based activities, such as fueling up your electric vehicle at a public EV charging station.

 One of the largest differences between legal metrology and weights and measures may also reside in a practical, laboratory realization of the SI with fundamental physical measurements (mass, length, and volume).
 Within the U.S. (i.e., states, territories, and local jurisdictions), this practice ties in with a State's weights and measures divisions but, in many cases, is separately managed as a distinct State laboratory metrology program.
 Please see the current directories of both the State Weights and Measures Directors and State Metrology Laboratories for more information regarding the state-by-state programs and organization.